 The S-100 standard defines alternative frameworks for certain portions of Product Specifications, such as data formats (Parts 10a/10b/10c).
 Where a Product Specification makes a choice between alternate S-100 framework concepts, only the checks relating to the alternative selected by the Product Specification need be applied.

 Application sequence

 The check application sequence expands and modifies the application sequence described in S-158.
 The order below is recommended, not mandatory.

-Table 5.1 - Suggested application order of validation checks
+Table 5.1 - Suggested application order of Collection A validation checks